Lydia Chukovskaya

-Lydia Korneyevna Chukovskaya (Ли́дия Корне́евна Чуко́вская; – February 7, 1996) was a Soviet writer, poet, editor, publicist, memoirist and dissident.
+Lydia Korneyevna Chukovskaya (Ли́дия Корне́евна Чуко́вская; – February 7, 1996) was a Soviet and Russian writer, poet, editor, publicist, memoirist and dissident.
 Her deeply personal writings reflect the human cost of Soviet repression, and she devoted much of her career to defending dissidents such as Aleksandr Solzhenitsyn and Andrei Sakharov.
 The daughter of the celebrated children's writer Korney Chukovsky, she was wife of scientist Matvei Bronstein, and a close associate and chronicler of the poet Anna Akhmatova.

 She was the first recipient, in 1990, of the new Andrei Sakharov Prize for Writer's Civic Courage.

 Early life

 Chukovskaya was born in 1907 in Helsingfors (present-day Helsinki) in the Grand Duchy of Finland, then a part of the Russian Empire.
 Her father was Kornei Chukovsky, a poet who was a children's writer.

 She grew up in St. Petersburg, the former capital of the empire torn by war and revolution.
 Chukovsky noted that his daughter would muse on the problem of social justice while she was still a little girl.
 But Lydia's greatest passion was literature, especially poetry.
 Their house was frequently visited by leading literary figures, such as Alexander Blok, Nikolay Gumilyov and Akhmatova.
 The city was also home to the country's finest artists—Lydia saw Feodor Chaliapin perform at the opera, for instance, and also met the painter Ilya Repin.

 Chukovskaya got into trouble with the Bolshevik authorities at an early age, when one of her friends used her father's typewriter to print an anti-Bolshevik leaflet.
 She was exiled to the city of Saratov for a short period, but the experience did not make her particularly political.
 Indeed, upon her return from exile, she returned to Leningrad's literary world, joining the state publishing house Detgiz in 1927 as an editor of children's books.
 Her mentor there was Samuil Marshak, perhaps her father's biggest rival in Russian children's literature.
 Her first literary work, a short story entitled Leningrad-Odessa, was published around this time, under the pseudonym "A. Uglov".

 Chukovskaya fell in love with a young physicist of Jewish origin, Matvei Bronstein, and the two soon married.
 In the late 1930s, Joseph Stalin's Great Terror enveloped the land.
 Chukovskaya's employer Detgiz came under attack for being too "bourgeois", and a number of its authors were arrested and executed.
 Matvei Bronstein also became one of Stalin's many victims.
 He was arrested in 1937 on a false charge and, unknown to his wife, was tried and executed in February 1938.
 Chukovskaya too would have been arrested, had she not been away from Leningrad at the time.